NatarajRaj/RealtimeChurnPredictionDataEngineering/README.md

    - Stored in Delta format and published to Kafka.

 4. **Visualization**
-   - Uses Matplotlib to visualize trends like churn rate, resolution time, etc.
+   - Uses Matplotlib to visualize trends like churn(no longer user) rate, resolution time, etc.

 ---